grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 These UnityEngine.WSA.* APIs are convenient and easy to use.
 You did not notice this yet (we will cover it next), but there are threading requirements the API is abstracting and handling for you, we will explore these in our next exercise.

-Unfortunately, the APIs are also limited.
-They do not handle all native integration scenarios.
+Unfortunately, the UnityEngine.WSA APIs do not handle all native integration scenarios.
 No worries though, there are more options, let's explore our next one: writing inline code in your Unity project to access WinRT APIs.

 <a name="Exercise3"></a>